 Nina Pirrotti represents individuals in employment and civil rights litigation and negotiation.
-A member of the Executive Board of the National Employment Lawyers Association (NELA); Vice Chair of the American Bar Association Labor and Employment Law Section’s Trial Advocacy Competition Committee; a Co-Chair of the Employee Privacy subcommittee of the American Bar Association’s Employment Rights and Responsibilities Committee; and a past president of the Connecticut Employment Lawyers Association (CELA), she is well versed in all aspects of employment law, including discrimination (on the basis of race, sex, age, disability, sexual orientation, religious creed, marital status, pregnancy, or national origin), sexual harassment, wrongful termination, retaliation, contract disputes (including those involving restrictive covenant agreements), FMLA and related leave of absence issues, unpaid wages, severance agreements, and whistleblower claims.
+A member of the Executive Board of the National Employment Lawyers Association (NELA); a Co-Chair of the Employee Privacy subcommittee of the American Bar Association’s Employment Rights and Responsibilities Committee; a Fellow of the American Bar Foundation (ABF); and a past president of the Connecticut Employment Lawyers Association (CELA), she is well versed in all aspects of employment law, including discrimination (on the basis of race, sex, age, disability, sexual orientation, religious creed, marital status, pregnancy, or national origin), sexual harassment, wrongful termination, retaliation, contract disputes (including those involving restrictive covenant agreements), FMLA and related leave of absence issues, unpaid wages, severance agreements, and whistleblower claims.

 Nina also advocates on behalf of students and faculty.
 She has guided numerous students through their universities’ internal disciplinary procedures and has advised faculty members who have been targets of internal investigations.
-Nina has also litigated on behalf of students seeking to discharge their rights under Title IX, which prohibits sex discrimination in education.
+Nina has also litigated on behalf of students seeking to discharge their rights under Title IX, which prohibits gender discrimination and sexual harassment in educational institutions that receive federal funding.

-Nina was selected as a 2014 Top 50 Connecticut Super Lawyer, placing her among the Top 50 lawyers in the state.
-She was also selected as a Top 25 Connecticut Woman Super Lawyer and a Top 50 New England Woman Super Lawyer.
-She has also been selected for inclusion in the Best Lawyers in America.
+Nina has also been honored by Super Lawyers every year since 2013.
+Most recently, in 2022, she was featured on the cover of Super Lawyers Magazine and received one of Super Lawyers’ highest honors, a 2022 Top 50 Connecticut Super Lawyer, placing her among the Top 50 lawyers of the state.
+She was also named as a Top 25 Connecticut Women Super Lawyer.
+This is not the first time she has made these two top lists.
+Nina was also selected as a 2014 Top 50 and has repeatedly been selected as a Top 25 Connecticut Woman Super Lawyer, and as a Top 50 New England Woman Super Lawyers.
 In 2010, Nina was named by the Connecticut Law Tribune as one of its Women in the Law – High Achievers.

 Even before Nina decided to represent employees, students, and faculty, she had already devoted almost 15 years to civil rights and public service.
 At the Queens County District Attorney’s Office, she was appointed to the Career Criminal Major Crimes Bureau, prosecuting homicides, bank robberies, kidnappings, and pattern crimes.
 And as an Assistant Corporation Counsel at the Law Department for the City of New York, she received the Association of the Bar of the City of New York’s Municipal Affairs Award for outstanding achievement.